-VISTAs may hold outside employment while serving.
-However, VISTAs cannot work more than 20 hours a week in outside employment and must obtain approval from their supervisor.
-Outside employment may not conflict with a VISTA's service or service hours.
+VISTAs may hold outside employment while serving; however, VISTAs cannot work more than 20 hours a week in outside employment and must obtain approval from their supervisor.
+Outside employment cannot not conflict with a VISTA's service or service hours.

 Though VISTAs are absolutely entitled to religious beliefs, they cannot participate in religious activities while on duty as a VISTA.
 Examples of activities you cannot do on VISTA duty include:

 Be admitted to a VISTA program based directly or indirectly on religious affiliation

 Induce others to participate in religious activities

 VISTAs are allowed to attend class(es) as long as their studies do not interfere with their VISTA responsibilities.
 VISTAs and supervisors will need to determine whether or not the class(es) will detract from their commitment to the VISTA project.

 If they were enrolled in a class(es) before they became a VISTA, it is still important to discuss their study plan with their supervisor right away to ensure that the class(es) will not interfere with the project.